 A Portuguese man o’ war’s tentacles can, in some cases, reach 150 feet in length — around 30 feet is average — and these contain venom that’s used to fatally paralyse prey.
 (For the record, the creature is closely related to the jellyfish, and takes its name from an apparent resemblance to old battleships from Portugal at full sail.)

 Rudolf Blaschka died in 1939, and as the 20th century progressed — and other scientific tools such as underwater photography and video became available — Blaschka models fell into disuse.
 The man o’ war coming to auction in London was deaccessioned by the Science Museum in the mid-1920s.

 In the past few years, however, there has been an upsurge of interest in the Blaschkas again.
 In 2016 Corning Museum of Glass, in New York State, held a major exhibition of its marine models, called Fragile Legacy.

 According to Hyslop, such a trajectory makes sense.
 ‘In 1877, these works were at the cutting edge of education and technology, with fine craftsmanship to show what marine creatures looked like.
 Now they’re popular again, but for a different reason — as objects of historical importance and great beauty.’

-The Tales of the Unexpected auction will feature 150 works, all from the eclectic collection of celebrated London dealer, Peter Petrou.
-Pieces hail from a wide range of cultures and periods, including a silver spice box from Mughal India; an ivory-inlaid, rosewood and padauk cabinet that belonged to Queen Maria de Gloria II of Portugal; and a silver incense burner from South America in the form of independence hero Simón Bolívar on horseback.
+The Tales of the Unexpected auction featured 150 works, all from the eclectic collection of celebrated London dealer, Peter Petrou.
+Pieces hailed from a wide range of cultures and periods, including a silver spice box from Mughal India; an ivory-inlaid, rosewood and padauk cabinet that belonged to Queen Maria de Gloria II of Portugal; and a silver incense burner from South America in the form of independence hero Simón Bolívar on horseback.

 Sign up today